 #1 – ETFs (Exchange-Traded Funds)

 I’ve heard really good things about ETFs.
 How they tend to be low in fees, how they’re fairly low-risk, how they’re the passive investment of choice for many in the financial circles.

 The ONLY reason why I haven’t invested in ETFs yet is because I’m still waiting for a fintech roboadvisory company to offer Syariah-compliant ETFs.
 Too lazy to go through Bursa.

 I heard one will be opening shop in Malaysia soon.
 Fingers crossed.

 #2 – Properties

-Specifically, these two types: REITs and rental units
+Specifically, I want to make money from properties via two methods: REITs and rental units

 I got the idea from a chap called Alan Corey in his book, A Million Bucks By 30: How to Overcome A Crap Job, Stingy Parents, and A Useless Degree to Become A Millionaire Before (or After) Turning Thirty.
 He bought a big house, lived in the smallest room, and rented out the rest.

 There are lots of trade-offs for this strategy, though.
 Summarised in two words, tenancy woes.
 Living with other people can be frustrating, to say the least.
 How much do I want to sacrifice my quality of life, privacy and landlady-related headaches in exchange for the money?

 A possible solution is complete boundaries between myself and my tenants.
 Different entrances, living areas, bathrooms, kitchens, the works.
 But that sounds expensive – that’s already considered an apartment unit, and hell I don’t have money to buy a whole apartment unit!